Meet Our Team

 Michael Mason was born in Washington, D.C. and raised in Buffalo, New York.
 He graduated from Hobart and William Smith Colleges in 2000.
 In 2005, Mike graduated with Master’s degrees in Social Work (from the University of Southern California) and in Jewish Communal Service (from Hebrew Union College in Los Angeles).

 A musician his whole life, Mike began songleading at another Beth Am (in Buffalo, NY) at the age of 15.
 As part of a graduate school project, Mike began facilitating drum circles in Jewish settings.
-His belief that drumming was the optimal way to make music accessible to everyone was quickly proven.
-He has been fortunate to travel all over the U.S. and Canada.
+His belief that drumming was the optimal way to make music accessible to everyone was quickly proven to be right.